 WHAT CAUSES ALLERGIC CONJUNCTIVITIS?

-Allergy means that the immune system overreacts to something to which it has become sensitive.
-Symptoms of increased immune activity in the eyes include redness, wateriness and itching.
-These are part of the body’s defence mechanism to things it sees as foreign and harmful.
+An allergy means that the immune system overreacts to something to which it has become sensitive.
+Symptoms of increased immune activity in the eyes include redness, wateriness, and itching.
+These are part of the body’s defense mechanism to things it sees as foreign and harmful.
 Causes include the following: